Children of my generation can still hear the robot on Lost in Space cry out: "Danger, Will Robinson! Danger! No, Will Robinson! Danger!"

 till he has brought justice through to victory.

 In his name the nations will put their hope.

 Prayer: Lord Jesus, how often hasn't my conscience cried out, "Danger!
 Danger!
 Danger!" and yet I have been unwilling to give up a sin.
 I ask today, Lord Jesus, that you would turn me away from the danger.
-Send fellow Christians who love me into my life to speak words of warning to me.
+Send fellow Christians into my life who love me and will speak words of warning to me.
 Let your Spirit continue to work in my heart.
 I recognize that my faith is only a bruised reed and a smoldering wick.
 In the midst of this weakness, I put my hope only in you.
 Amen.